Pittsburgh Hornets: Calder Cup Champions

 During the 1951–52 season, Pittsburgh finished first overall in the AHL, finishing with 46 wins and 95 points.
 The Hornets then finally won their first Calder Cup on April 20, 1952, by beating the Providence Reds in six games on a goal by Ray Hannigan during the game's second overtime at the Rhode Island Auditorium.
-The AHL president, Maurice Podoloff, nor the Calder Cup Trophy, were present when the Hornets earned the championship.
+Neither the AHL president, Maurice Podoloff, nor the Calder Cup Trophy were present when the Hornets earned the championship.
 They were later presented with the Cup while traveling en route to Pittsburgh.
 It was also during the 1951–52 season that the Hornets wore black and gold jerseys for the first time.

 The Hornets would return to the Calder Cup finals the next year only to lose again in Game 7 to the Cleveland Barons.
 However, during the 1954–55 season Pittsburgh defeated the Buffalo Bisons in six games to capture the club's second Calder Cup Championship.
 The Hornets finish first overall in the regular season, the second time in team history, with 70 points.
 Willie Marshall won the MVP in the playoffs with an AHL-best 16 points (9 goals, 7 assists).